 Starting in late November, you will also have the chance for a visit with Santa Claus, making it a perfect place for families to visit.

 Check Out the Annual Winter Beer Festival in Kalamazoo

 January is a dreary time of the year, with the holidays over and the winter at its coldest and longest.
 So of course the citizens of Kalamazoo decided that it was the perfect time for a Winter Beer Festival!

 This annual event takes place during the first month of the year and showcases local craft beers, brewers, and vendors from all over Michigan and most particularly the Kalamazoo region.
 This adult event is a great add-on to a winter romantic getaway in West Michigan.

 For another beer festival be sure to check out Grand Rapids as well!

 More to Do During a Michigan Winter

 It’s not just the western part of the state that comes to life during the winter months.
 There are many things to do throughout Michigan when the temperature starts to drop!

 Many people enjoy going outside to take part in sports in Michigan in the winter, but you will also find seasonal festivals, family events, and holiday markets.
-Skiing, snowshoeing, and sledding are popular.
+Skiing, cross-country skiing, snowshoeing, and sledding are popular.